-Instead we propose to program with topological spaces themselves, in a semantically faithful manner.
-Committing to programming with spaces in this manner ensures that all total programs are continuous, which offers computational benefits in addition to facilitating reasoning.
-But doing so introduces its own challenges, and the principles of programming in this way have yet to be explored.
+Instead we propose to program with topological spaces in a sound, semantically faithful manner.
+Committing to programming soundly with spaces ensures that all programs are continuous, which offers computational benefits in addition to ensuring robustness.
+But doing so also introduces its own challenges, and the principles of programming in this way have yet to be explored.

 We are building a programming language for sound and robust computation on spaces in order to explore these principles, and exploring applications to areas including solid modeling and probabilistic programming.